numpy/numpy/doc/source/reference/c-api.ufunc.rst

         int nin, int nout, int identity, char* name, char* doc, int unused, char *signature)

-   This function is very similar to PyUFunc_FromFuncAndData above, but has an extra *signature* argument, to define generalized universal functions.
+   This function is very similar to PyUFunc_FromFuncAndData above, but has an extra *signature* argument, to define a :ref:`generalized universal functions <c-api.generalized-ufuncs>`.
-   Similarly to how ufuncs are built around an element-by-element operation, gufuncs are around subarray-by-subarray operations, the signature defining the subarrays to operate on.
+   Similarly to how ufuncs are built around an element-by-element operation, gufuncs are around subarray-by-subarray operations, the :ref:`signature <details-of-signature>` defining the subarrays to operate on.

    :param signature:
         The signature for the new gufunc.
 Setting it to NULL is equivalent